sahilchinoy/jurisprudence/jurisprudence-notes.md

             first-order reasons better than if we complied with them directly
           - Second-order reasons to exclude first-order reasons
-              - Ex: make a plan in advance because you know in the moment you’ll mess up the balancing of first-order reasons
+              - E.g. you make a plan in advance because you know in the moment you’ll mess up the balancing of first-order reasons
       - Raz says legitimate authorities provide us with second-order,